- Contact Us

 If you need help navigating the process of finding a job, please check out the JobCenter’s resources.
 The JobCenter is dedicated to helping you prepare for interviews, negotiate your salary and polish your resume.
 AANP also offers tips on becoming certified, finding the right practice setting and staying informed on important health issues at every stage of your NP career.

-If you want to learn more about acute care, you should complete the Chest Pain and Discomfort in the Acute Care Setting and Mechanical Circulatory Support in Severe Acute Heart Failure and Cardiogenic Shock continuing education (CE) activities.
-These 1.0 contact hour CE activities are free to AANP members.
+If you want to learn more about acute care, you should complete the Atypical Pulmonary Disorders, Diagnosis & Management of Type 2 Myocardial Infarction in the Acute Care Setting and De-Prescribing: Polypharmacy in Older Adults continuing education (CE) activities.
+These 1.0-contact-hour CE activities are free to AANP members.

 By now, you may have decided that this career path is right for you.
 If you are not already a member of AANP, you should consider joining to gain access to: